 Effective Date: April 18, 2002

 a.
-NASA officials may request the detail of military personnel from the military services to perform appropriate services for NASA.
+It is NASA's policy that officials may request the detail of military personnel from the military services to perform appropriate services for NASA.

 b.
 Military detailees are primarily intended to provide a unique resource of capability and experience not otherwise readily available to NASA.
 In addition, military detailees may also provide a vital link in the cross flow of scientific, technical, and programmatic information between NASA and the parent service.

 c.
 In view of these considerations, a military detailee position will:

 (1) Require specialized qualifications and skills acquired in the military services that will benefit NASA in the discharge of its statutory functions and, at the same time, provide the detailee with training and/or experience to enhance the detailee's military career and benefit the parent service upon return.